testflows/TestFlows-WebSite/source/handbook/index.md

 ### compact

-The `tfs transform compact` command can be used to transform a test log into a `compact` format which only contains raw [JSON] test definition and result messages while omiting all messages for the steps.
+The `tfs transform compact` command can be used to transform a test log into a `compact` format that only contains raw [JSON] test definition and result messages while omitting all messages for the steps.
 It is used to create compact test logs used for comparison reports.

 ### compress